Mumbai Weather Update: City to feel the heat as maximum temperature rises to 33°C

 Moreover, frequency of heat waves in the core heat wave zone is likely to be slightly above normal during the season.
 Core heat wave zone covers Punjab, Himachal Pradesh, Uttarakhand, Delhi, Haryana, Rajasthan, Uttar Pradesh, Gujarat, Madhya Pradesh, Chhattisgarh, Bihar, Jharkhand, West Bengal, Odisha, and Telangana and other meteorological subdivisions such as Marathawada, Madhya Maharashtra, and Coastal Andhra Pradesh.

-The IMD Mumbai in its weather forecast for Monday stated that the maximum temperature in Santacruz was 35.1°C, while the minimum temperature was 23.6°C. On the other hand, the maximum temperature in Colaba was 31.6°C, while the minimum temperature was 25°C.
+The IMD Mumbai in its weather forecast for Tuesday stated that the maximum temperature in Santacruz was 33.4°C, while the minimum temperature was 23.2°C. On the other hand, the maximum temperature in Colaba was 32°C, while the minimum temperature was 24°C.

 (For all the latest News, Mumbai, Entertainment, Cricket, Business and Featured News updates, visit Free Press Journal.
 Also, follow us on Twitter and Instagram and do like our Facebook page for continuous updates on the go)